muxinc/media-chrome/docs/src/pages/docs/en/audio-player.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Specify the `audio` attribute on `<media-controller>` in order to use the default layout.
-Using the `audio` attribute will remove the standard [positioning slots](/docs/en/position-controls) from your player (eg: `"top-chrome"`, `"centered-chrome"`, etc.).
-There is only one default slot that all your markup can go into.
+While most of our examples have shown how to use Media Chrome for video playback, it’s just as practical to use it to build an audio player as well.

+Since audio players don’t use the same visual layout as video players do, we can present a much simpler UI to the user.
+You can use the `audio` attribute to strip away the unused standard [positioning slots](./position-controls) from your player.

 <media-controller audio>
   <audio